Please fill in your information below and we will contact you with more information on the benefits of CWPMA and how to join!

 The Association rotates its Annual CWPMA Convention and Trade Show between Colorado and Wyoming.
-This is where Association members attend timely seminars, find out the very latest in products and services and swap stories with fellow marketers.
-As your Association, we encourage and are very proud of the reputation we hold in member networking, as well as the friendships and relationships formed within the Association and petroleum industry.
+This is where Association members attend timely seminars, find out the very latest in products and services and spend “quality time” with fellow marketers.
+As your Association, we are very proud of the reputation of the convention with respect to member networking, friendship development and relationships formed within the Association and the petroleum industry.

 The 2011 Convention and Trade Show will be held at The Beaver run Resort in Breckenridge, CO from September 17 – 21, 2011.
 The Convention program always includes seminars that pertain not only to regulations and important compliance information, but technology and product information as well.
 Members always pay a reduced rate for their convention registration and the top-notch entertainment.